digital-logic-and-computer-design/vscode-riscv-venus-2/readme.md

 This ecall retrieves the current value of buttons in `a0`.
 A `1` indicates the button is currently pressed.

+### Ecall `0x160`: Set RGB LED values

+This ecall sets the current value of Red, Blue, and Green components of the RGB LED.
+The last three bytes in `a1` represent the RBG tuple (`0x00RRGGBB`).

+### Ecall `0x161`: Get RGB LED values

+This ecall retrieves the current value of RGB LED's colors in `a0` (`0x00RRGGBB`).

+### Ecall `0x170`: Write to UART

+This ecall sets the outgoing UART byte to the low byte in `a1`.
+Behavior is modelled after the PicoRV SimpleUART behavior and is assumed to be blocking.
+(I.e., no further instructions will be processed until the byte is completely tranmitted)

+### Ecall `0x171`: Read from UART

+This ecall gets the most recent byte from the UART in the low byte of `a0` (`0x000000XX`) or `a0`  will be `-1` (`0xFFFFFFFF`) if no byte is available.
+It is non-blocking.

+Timing of UART behavior is based on configuration parameters in the launch (`launch.json`).
+By default, it approximates 9600bps on a CPU that operates at 6MHz and requires 4 cycles per instruction (on average).

 ### Using the board view

 You can open the board view by pressing `Command+P` (macOS) or `CTRL+P` (Windows) and then select/enter "Venus: Open Led and Key Board UI".